2014 Ford C-Max Energi

 - "But the C-Max never does anything more exciting than send out an instant message when its battery is charged.
 Driving it is like being the night watchman at a nuclear power plant.
-It's best to just sit back and leave it in automatic mode and let the Energi almost imperceptibly dance between electric drive, gas power, and whatever combination the computer thinks best.
-Since there's no tachometer, the driver must rely on audible cues to know when the engine is even running.
-At speed, the subdued wind noise and the substantial tire noise are enough to drown out any song sung by the four-cylinder." -- Car and Driver
+It's best to just sit back and leave it in automatic mode and let the Energi almost imperceptibly dance between electric drive, gas power, and whatever combination the computer thinks best." -- Car and Driver (2013)

 Acceleration and Power

-The 2013 Ford C-Max Energi is powered by a 2.0-liter four-cylinder engine and an electric motor.
-Together, they make 188 horsepower.
-Power is routed to the wheels through a continuously variable transmission (CVT).
+The 2014 Ford C-Max Energi has a 2.0-liter four-cylinder engine and an electric motor that combine to produce 188 horsepower.
+A continuously variable transmission (CVT) is standard.

-- "I nicknamed the C-Max Energi "Lurch" after maneuvering out of a parking garage.
+- "I nicknamed the C-Max Energi ‘Lurch’ after maneuvering out of a parking garage.
 The instant torque from the electric motor propelled the car harder than a gasoline engine would, and the brakes grabbed quickly, making the C-Max Energi wobble on its suspension.
-It was not graceful." -- CNET
+It was not graceful." -- CNET (2013)

-The 2013 Ford C-Max Energi is a plug-in hybrid.
-That means its battery pack can be recharged by plugging it in to an electrical outlet.
-Using a standard household outlet, the C-Max Energi can be fully charged in seven hours.
-Using a 240-volt outlet, it can be fully charged in two and a half hours.
-When fully charged, the C-Max Energi can travel up to 21 miles on electric power alone, with a top speed of 83 mph when using electric power only.
-When the batteries are depleted, the C-Max Energi's gasoline engine kicks in.
+The 2014 Ford C-Max Energi’s battery pack can be recharged in seven hours using a standard household outlet, or in two and a half hours using a 240-volt outlet.
+When fully charged, the C-Max Energi can travel up to 21 miles on electric power alone, with a top speed of 85 mph.
+The car’s regenerative brakes also help charge the battery.

 Handling and Braking

-- View the best prices for the 2013 Ford C-Max-Energi
+- View the best prices for the 2014 Ford C-Max Energi

 - Calculate monthly payment and apply for a loan

-- See what others paid for the 2013 Ford C-Max-Energi
+- See what others paid for the 2014 Ford C-Max Energi

 - See Wagons rankings